 Lords of Dogtown features a 1964 Chevy Impala Wagon.
 The owner of the screen-used car recently reached out to me, providing some info about the car and how he purchased it.
 I will have an interview coming shortly, but here are some photos he provided.
 As you can see, the car is currently not street-worthy, but he has plans to restore it.

-When I visited the Lords of Dogtown locations, my friend Jarod joined me and made a short video for his LA Explorers series.
-Check out the video:
+When I visited the Lords of Dogtown locations in 2022, my friend Jarod joined me and made a short video for his LA Explorers series.
+Ignore the horrific look on my face and check out the video:

 When the movie came out, a companion book featuring photographs from the filming process was also released.
 Take a look at my page about filming location books for more details.

-If you have any questions or thoughts about Dogtown or the filming locations, please share with me in the comment section below.
+If you have any questions or thoughts about Lords of Dogtown or the filming locations, please share with me in the comment section below.